 Our Board has adopted and is responsible for overseeing compliance with the Code of Ethics and Business Conduct that applies to all of our employees, officers, and directors, and our Board or an appropriate committee thereof must approve any waivers of the Code of Ethics and Business Conduct for employees, executive officers, or directors.
 The Code of Ethics and Business Conduct, any amendments, and any waivers of its requirements, are available on our website at www.niholdingsinc.com.

 Board of Directors and its Committees

 The current composition of the Board of Directors and its committees is presented below.
-If Proposal 5 is approved, then all directors will be up for election at the 2024 Annual Meeting and every year thereafter.
+All directors are up for election at the 2024 Annual Meeting and every year thereafter.